 A virtual service was created and the option to use SSL enabled in the HTTP Listen step.

-There are no issues to deploy the service, but when a request is sent, we get errors that indicate the self-signed SSL certificate for the DevTest virtual service is not installed correctly.
+There are no issues to deploy the service, but when a request is sent, getting errors that indicate the self-signed SSL certificate for the DevTest virtual service is not installed correctly.

-By default, if we do not change the keystore provided in the VSM, it will use the self-signed key delivered with DevTest - webreckeys.ks.
+By default, if the keystore provided in the VSM is not changed, it will use the self-signed key delivered with DevTest - webreckeys.ks.
 This is a self-signed keystore issued to Lisa.

-In this case, we could create a new self-signed key issued to the VSE Server:
+In this case, created a new self-signed key issued to the VSE Server:

 $ ./keytool -genkey -keyalg RSA -alias VSESERVER -keystore keystore.jks -storepass password -validity 360 -keysize 2048